vacp2p/rfc/edf.md

 envelope        = flags auxiliary-field payload padding [signature] [salt]
 ```

+### Signature

 Those unable to decrypt the message data are also unable to access the signature.
 The signature, if provided, is the ECDSA signature of the Keccak-256 hash of the unencrypted data using the secret key of the originator identity.
-The signature is serialised as the concatenation of the `R`, `S` and `V` parameters of the SECP-256k1 ECDSA signature, in that order. `R` and `S` are MUST be big-endian encoded, fixed-width 256-bit unsigned. `V` is MUST be an 8-bit big-endian encoded, non-normalised and should be either 27 or 28.
+The signature is serialised as the concatenation of the `R`, `S` and `V` parameters of the SECP-256k1 ECDSA signature, in that order. `R` and `S` MUST be big-endian encoded, fixed-width 256-bit unsigned. `V` MUST be an 8-bit big-endian encoded, non-normalised and should be either 27 or 28.

+### Padding

 The padding field is used to align message size, since message size alone might reveal important metainformation.
 Padding can be arbitrary size.
 However, it is recommended that the size of Data Field (excluding the Salt) before encryption (i.e. plain text) SHOULD be factor of 256 bytes.